olavea/Where-Do-Heroic-Princesses-Come-From/book/lillyDocz/001_Lilly&Ruby.md

 On the verge of saving her little sisters life, Reckless Ruby instead crash lands her time machine in Oslo, Norway, some 465ish years into the future (this year).

-Ruby decides to rebuild her time machine with pieces of wonky web tech.
+Ruby's only choice is to rebuild her time machine with wonky web tech.

 (To be cont'd
 #LillyAndRecklessRuby
 Part 001)

-To learn Ruby takes a web dev job in a start up.
-Soon she climbs a React learning curve from hell, mentored by her co-worker the playful programmer and pre-schooler Lilly (6 🦄).
+To learn Ruby takes a web dev job in the start up POW!
+She starts climbing a React learning curve from hell, mentored by the playful programmer and pre-schooler Lilly (6 🦄).

-17 days before the launch party the CEO, says: ...
+But 17 days before the launch party the CEO, says: ...

 (To be cont'd
 #LillyAndRecklessRuby